stephenreid321/lumen/README.md

 * Flexible digest engine
 * Events calendar
 * Daily summaries of news stories tweeted by group members via news.me integration
-* Maps of people, organisations etc
+* Maps placing people, organisations and venues
 * Google Docs integration
 * Facebook style walls
+* Google Spreadsheets-like surveys feature

 Lumen is written in Ruby using the [Padrino](http://padrinorb.com/) framework.
 It was originally created for the [New Economy Organisers Network](http://neweconomyorganisersnetwork.org/) (hosted by the [New Economics Foundation](http://neweconomics.org/)) who kindly agreed to open source the project and continue to sponsor its development.